Nishan-k/End-to-End-Customer-Churn-Prediction-Engine-AI-Powered-Insights-Real-Time-Reporting/src/assets/images/README.md

 <b> Original data scaled: </b>
 ![alt text](image-18.png)

-After the data has been scaled, it went from 0 to 0.5064 for F1-score on scaled data.
+After the data has been scaled, for `SVM` it went from 0 to 0.5064 for `F1-score` on scaled data.

 Using `Ensemble Models` on the original dataset, as Ensemble model are robust to scalings, I will be using the original dataset directly without scaling them: